Your One-Stop Guide to Premier League Teams

 Brighton & Hove Albion

-Burnley FC have been in the Premiere League since the 2015-2016 season and they have played at Turf Moor since 1888.
-One interesting fact in regards to this team is that it has experienced its share of ups and downs over the years.
-After falling into near oblivion between 1976 and 1987, they came back to enjoy success from 2000 to 2009.
+After emerging from the doldrums associated with the near oblivion between 1976 and 1987, they came back to enjoy success from 2000 to 2009.
 However, Burnley has seemed to suffer from poor results during away games (this is in direct contrast to a majority of home wins).
 Some feel that their performance during the 2016-2017 season mirrored the rather disappointing 2009-2010 season.
-The team hopes to break this cycle and considering that they have already celebrated their first win against Chelsea, the upcoming year should be interesting indeed.
-Players to watch include defender Ben Mee and Midfielder Jeff Hendrick.
+The team hopes to break this cycle.
+Considering the fact that the team finished in 7th place during the 2017/2018 season, we have to wonder if coach Sean Dyche can silence his sceptics.
+Key players to watch include Ben Gibson and Ashley Barnes.
+The fact that Nick Pope has been injured will place more pressure on the team and many wonder if this could have a dramatic outcome on their placing.

 When we think of English football, The Blues always come to mind.
 Chelsea is one of the most famous teams within the Premier League and since 1955, they have featured prominently in many championship bouts.
 In fact, they are the only London club to have ever won the UEFA Champions League.
 Arch rivals such as Arsenal and Leeds always make for an exciting game.
 Recent examples of their success include an 8-0 win over Wigan Athletic and the same score against Aston Villa in 2012.
-Modern names including Fabregas and Pedro have been essential to help Chelsea’s continued rise to a potential cup double and the addition of N’Golo Kante (from Leicester) should help to bolster the team’s defence during the 2017-2018 season.
-Considering that Kante has made an incredible 289 tackles, fans should be ready for a year which places a greater emphasis on defence.
-As of 2016, Forbes has ranked Chelsea FC as the seventh most valuable football club in the world (an estimated value of 1.15 billion pounds).
-This puts them on par with rivals such as Arsenal.
-Let’s see if owner Roman Abramovich can capitalise upon this worth during the coming year.
+Modern names including Fabregas and Pedro have been essential to help Chelsea’s continued rise to a potential cup double and the addition of N’Golo Kante (from Leicester) should continue to help to bolster their defence.
+The main question is whether coach Maurizio Smith can lead Chelsea into a new era, as this is his first Premier League showing.
+The fact that he has entered so late into the season leaves many to wonder if this will act as an anchor in regards to Chelsea’s normally outstanding forward momentum.

 Otherwise known as The Eagles, Crystal Palace FC was first founded in 1905.
 Although never having reached the top of the Premier League, Crystal Palace is known for its long-standing rivalry with Manchester United (having lost during both the 1990 and the 2016 finals to this team).
 They have enjoyed the position of second-tier champions twice and besides Manchester, their traditional competitors have been Brighton & Hove.
-In terms of the 2017-2018 season, Players to watch out for include Wilf Zaha, Christian Benteke (for goal-striking prowess) and Ruben Loftus-Cheek for a bit of a dark-horse edge.
+They performed quite well in the 2017/2018 Premier League and it is full logical to expect the team to rise within the top ten.
+This can be partially attributed to the positive nature of coach Roy Hodgson as well as the sheer presence of Wilfried Zaha.

 Everton FC has been in existence since 1878 and they are one of the oldest clubs within the country.
 Otherwise known as The Toffees, this team was First Division champions in the 1986-1987 season and they most recently won the FA Cup in 1995.
 It is also interesting to note that Everton holds the record as the team with the most top-tier appearances over the years (114 seasons out of a total of 118).
-Naturally, forward Wayne Rooney will be a player to watch during the 2017-2018 season as will Oumar Niasse.
-Having recently lost to rivals Chelsea, we should be looking for Everton to solidify their defence while simultaneously allowing the top scorers to take the fight to their opponent.
+Will the personality of Coach Marco Silva be enough to push The Toffees through?
+Major players such as Lucas Digne and Richarlison might very well help to improve their 8th place standing associated with the 2017/2018 season.
+In fact, goalkeeper Jordan Pickford is confident that Everton will place within the top six at the Premier League.

 Nicknamed The Reds, Liverpool FC has been in existence since 1892.
 Although their last First Division win was in 1990, this squad has won the Football League Cup no fewer than eight times; a record.
 Known for very strong counter attacks and maintaining possession of the ball, Liverpool needs to up its game in terms of wing defences and through-ball attacks.
-Forward Sadio Mane and Mohamed Salah are definite strengths in terms of goals.
-They will be able to come in handy if Liverpool is able to increase its level of aggression during gameplay during the 2017-2018 season.
-We should therefore expect them to adopt a more proactive stance during gameplay so that they will be able to maintain possession of the ball; particularly against the more formidable Premier League teams.
+Coach Jurgen Klopp has tended to focus on the strengths of Mo Salah; still the veritable heartbeat of the organisation.
+New players such as Naby Keita and Fabinho will certainly add to this mix; particularly in the form of a strong midfield presence.
+If all goes as planned, Liverpool could do away with their 4th place finish last year and take home the league championship.

-Manchester City is know for being associated with some of the most die-hard fans in the game, and for good reason.
+Manchester City is known for being associated with some of the most die-hard fans in the game, and for good reason.
 While it can be argued that their so-called “golden years” took place throughout the 1960s and 1970s, the fact of the matter is that this team is extremely formidable in more modern times.
 This is evidenced by their 2015-2016 Football League Cup title as well as their title within the first division of the Premier League in the 2013-2014 season.
 With an average rate of possession of 66.5 per cent and no fewer than 3.5 goals scored per game, Manchester City is not to be taken lightly by any domestic team.
 A Pass accuracy of 89.4 per cent is likewise quite impressive and other teams often have difficulty matching this prowess.
-During the 2017-2018 season, we should see the team continue to capitalise upon these strengths and players including Sergio Aguero alongside the aggressive Nicolas Otamendi should bring much to the table in terms of raw competitive power.
+The big question is whether they will be able to retain their 2017/2018 title.
+Riyad Mahrez and Kevin De Bruyne will do everything in their power to hold on to their championship and Pep Guardiola is no stranger to pressure.
+If all goes as planned, Man City should be nearly impossible to overcome.

 Manchester United has enjoyed the nickname “The Red Devils” since its formation in 1902.
 They are perhaps best noted as being the only club in English history to have won the FA Cup, the Premier League and the UEFA Champions League.
 During their 2016-2017 season, this team walked away with the UEFA Europa League title; an impressive achievement indeed.
 To put this into perspective, it was reported that Manchester United had a total revenue of more than $765 million dollars; more than Real Madrid and Barcelona combined.
 So, it should be no surprise that some truly great players call this club home.
-Amongst those to watch in the upcoming season are Lukaku and Martial (for their goals) and Young for his aggressive gameplay.
-It is also interesting to mention that currently this team has very few known weaknesses.
-Their strengths include excellent chances to score at the last minute, an ability to protect the lead and flexible counter attacks.
-Expect to see more of the same from this impressive team during the 2017-2018 season.
+The major issue is the negative energy exuded by Coach Jose Mourinho during the past year.
+There is no doubt that such a perspective has eaten into the team’s morale and it is hoped that a strong Premier League start will help to shake off the gloom.
+If he can sort out his defence and capitalise upon the talents of players such as Paul Pogba and Alexis Sanchez, this team could very well represent the only club to threaten Manchester City (let’s never forget their 2nd place finish during the 2017/2018 season).

 Newcastle United (also known as The Magpies) first came into existence in 1893.
 While this team might not possess as illustrious of a past as Manchester United, they have nonetheless won the league on four different occasions.
 The 1980s and 1990s were particularly impressive decades, as Newcastle United took home the Football League Championship during the 1992-1993 as well as 2009-2010 and 2016-2017.
 Some of the metrics which set this team apart include superior long shot capabilities and their talent at created chances to score during seemingly impossible circumstances.
-Top players such as J. Lascelles and I. Hayden should enjoy a lucrative upcoming season.
-However, we need to keep in mind that Newcastle United will need to address a few key areas of concern such as maintaining possession of the ball and improving aerial duels in order to stand a chance against other teams such as Manchester United.
+After having finished in 10th place last season, some are concerned that coach Rafa Benitez might not have received the funds required to break through above the number ten spot.
+Still, major additions including Martin Dubravka and Ki Sung-yueng might very well to stave off any transfer woes during the coming season.

 Tottenham was formed in 1882 and as they play out of Wembley Stadium, they are able to host more fans than any other team within the Premier League.
-Having coming in second place within the league, their 2016-2017 season was quite impressive.
+Having come in second place within the league, their 2016-2017 season was quite impressive.
 This is partially due to a passing accuracy of 83.8 per cent alongside nearly 18 shots per game (about 2 goals every match).
-Their only real weakness involves aerial duels and if they can address this metric, the 2017-2018 season could see them walking away with the title.
-They are excellent at attacking set pieces as well as emphasising the strengths of individuals such as Kane and Alderweireld.
-Known for short passes as well as controlling the opposition’s half of the pitch, Tottenham could be in for a great year if all goes as planned.
+Their only real weakness involves aerial duels and such a flaw would be even more pronounced when we consider that they will be playing within their new stadium.
+A placing of 3rd last year could hint at even more stellar things to come.
+A move back to their home venue could be all that is required if first-team players can pull it together after a rather long summer hiatus.
+At least in the beginning, questions are likely to be raised surrounding the form of the players.
+Their upcoming bout against Newcastle should quickly shed light on this variable.

 Watford FC was created in 1881 and they are currently in 17th place out of 20 within the Premier League.
 In terms of statistics, this team is in the “middle of the road”.
 12 shots per game, 1.5 goals per match and an average possession of 49.1 per cent all have room for improvement.
 They need to be particularly aware of counter attacks and defending their set pieces (a known weakness in recent years).
 Still, these are balanced out with other strengths including the ability come back from a nearly certain loss.
-Players including Doucoure (goals) and Britos (aggression) should help to provide the balance that Watford requires to rise out of the Premier League doldrums.
-Considering that they were runners-up during the 2014-2015 season, the taste of victory is likely to still be fresh on their tongues.
+The main problem is that after a 14th-place finish during the 2017/2018 Premier League, many feel that The Hornets lack the required forward momentum.
+Additionally, the sudden exodus of Marco Silva would have had an impact on cohesion as well as the players themselves.
+Quick turnover rates and the loss of Richarlison may also prove to be sticking points.
+While their defence is impressive, they lack goal power.
+If there is one team that might exit the Premier League, Watford may very well be it.

 West Ham United